Annalena Baerbock: Foreign minister: 2021–2025

 Francesca Albanese, incumbent UN Special Rapporteur on the occupied Palestinian territories, criticised Baerbock following Baerbock's speech in the German Bundestag on 7 October 2024, in which she alluded to Israeli attacks on Palestinian civilian sites as "self-defense" and said that "that's what Germany stands for".
 Though civilian sites can lose protected status if used for military purposes, under international law they still cannot be attacked if the harm to civilians will be disproportionate.
 Furthermore, Article 52 of the Protocol Additional to the Geneva Conventions states that “In case of doubt whether an object which is normally dedicated to civilian purposes, such as a place of worship, a house or other dwelling or a school, is being used to make an effective contribution to military action, it shall be presumed not to be so used”.

 In January 2025, Baerbock and her French counterpart Jean-Noël Barrot visited Damascus to meet Ahmed al-Sharaa, the de facto leader of Syria since December 2024, on behalf of the European Union, thereby becoming the first ministers from the EU to visit the country since the fall of the Assad regime.
 Despite shaking hands with Jean-Noël Barrot, al-Sharaa did not shake hands with Baerbock.

-President of the United Nations General Assembly: 2025–present
+President of the United Nations General Assembly: 2025−2026

-In June 2025 Baerbock was elected to serve as President of the United Nations General Assembly during its 80th session, despite controversies.
-In an unusual secret-ballot vote demanded by Russia, she received 167 of the 193 votes cast (with 14 abstentions and 7 votes for the write-in candidate Helga Schmid.
-Baerbock's surprise candidacy displaced Schmid, one of Germany's most respected diplomats—who had already been nominated and interviewed for the position.
-For months Germany had originally intended to nominate Schmid for the assembly presidency but replaced her with Baerbock after she lost her job in the outgoing minority government.
-The decision drew criticism in Germany and internationally.

-Baerbock replaced President of the United Nations General Assembly (UNGA) Philémon Yang, a former prime minister of Cameroon and on 9 September 2025 assumed her functions.
+Annalena Baerbock assumed the office of President of the United Nations General Assembly (UNGA) for the 80^{th} session on 9 September 2025, succeeding Philémon Yang of Cameroon.
+Elected by the General Assembly in June 2025, she took office during a period marked by heightened geopolitical tensions, armed conflicts, financial pressures on the United Nations, and debates over the future of multilateralism.

+Under the theme of “Better Together”, Baerbock urged Member States to use the General Assembly as a forum for dialogue when consensus proved elusive elsewhere in the UN system.
+In her opening address to the 80th session, she emphasized the need for Member States to work together despite geopolitical divisions and called for renewed commitment to the principles of the United Nations Charter.

+Baerbock's presidency was characterized by her focus on defending multilateral cooperation during a period of geopolitical fragmentation with her tenure marked by efforts to preserve dialogue among Member States, strengthen the role of the General Assembly, and advance discussions on institutional reform, gender equality, governance of artificial intelligence, and the future leadership of the United Nations.

+Her term concluded at the closing of the General Assembly's 80th session on 8 September 2026; she was succeeded by Khalilur Rahman of Bangladesh.